What We Like About the Snowball Method of Paying Down Debt

 Getting rid of the smallest debt first can give you a psychological boost.
 If, by contrast, you were to try to pay down the largest debt first, it might feel like throwing a pebble into an ocean, and you might simply give up before you got very far.

-A Word about Paying off High-interest Debt First
+A Word About Paying Off High-interest Debt First

-From a purely financial perspective, it might make more sense to first tackle the debt that comes with the highest interest rate first, since it means paying less interest over the life of the loans (more on this approach below).
+From a purely financial perspective, it might make more sense to first tackle the debt that comes with the highest interest rate first, since it means paying less interest over the life of the loans (more on this avalanche approach below).

 However, the snowball method focuses on the psychological aspect of debt repayment.
 By starting with the smallest debt, you experience quick wins and a sense of accomplishment right away.
 This early success can then motivate you to continue the debt repayment journey.
 In addition, paying off smaller debts frees up cash flow, allowing you to put more money towards larger debts later.